PsyTeachR/reprores-v2/docs/09-func.md

 ### Advanced

 <img src="images/memes/purrr.gif" class="meme right"
-     alt="Jacobim Mugatu (Will Ferrell) and Katinka Ingabogovinanana (Mila Jojovich) from Zoolander, sitting in a theatre with a small dog; bottom text: purrr::map so hot right now">
+     alt="Jacobim Mugatu (Will Ferrell) and Katinka Ingabogovinanana (Mila Jojovich) from Zoolander, sitting in a theatre with a small dog; bottom text: purrr::map so hot right now" />

 The topics below are not (yet) covered in these materials, but they are directions for independent learning.